 The Corporation provides retired employees with OPEBs that include, depending on circumstances, supplemental health, dental and life insurance coverage.
-OPEBs are unfunded and the annual net benefit cost is recorded on an accrual basis based on independent actuarial determinations, considering among other factors, health-care cost escalation.
-The next valuation is expected to be completed during 2022 using a valuation date of December 31, 2021.
+OPEBs are unfunded and the annual net benefit cost is recorded on an accrual basis based on independent actuarial determinations, considering among other factors, healthcare cost escalation.
+The date of the next required valuation will be as at December 31, 2024.